Florida Writers Association

-Founded in 2001, the Florida Writers Association (FWA) is a nonprofit 501(c)(6) serving writers of all genres and all levels.
-FWA provides a professional atmosphere, a vast networking system, and valuable tools to succeed in today's publishing industry.
+Founded in 2001, the Florida Writers Association (FWA) is a nonprofit 501(c)(6).
 It is an all-volunteer organization.
 It describes its purpose as "Writers Helping Writers".

-The Florida Writers Association embraces the diversity of its membership and faculty from across the State of Florida, the nation, and the globe.
-We celebrate our differences and are united in our shared love for the written and spoken word.

 Founding and early years

 Florida Writers Association was incorporated and designated a 501(c)(6) organization on May 14, 2001 by founder Glenda Ivey.
 Other founding members: Vicki M. Taylor and Weslynn McAllister were instrumental in the formation of the only (at the time) Florida non-profit "dedicated to helping writers of all genres, published or not."
-Glenda Ivey served as the first President, with Vicki M. Taylor as Vice-President and Rachel Lisi as Secretary-Treasurer.
+Glenda Ivey served as the first president, with Vicki M. Taylor as vice-president and Rachel Lisi as secretary-treasurer.
 Writers Helping Writers began with the task of supporting local writers in their communities improve their writing, learn about publishing, and begin promoting their work.
 To this end, it was decided to appoint Regional Directors (who would also serve Board Members) to grow local groups.
 Vicki M. Taylor, Caryn Suarez, and Doug Dillon established one or more 'Palm Groups' to meet once a month in the areas of Tampa, Jacksonville, and Orlando respectively.
 The meetings were led by appointed Group Leaders and included workshops, panel discussions, writing critiques, screenwriting, and poetry.
 The groups also worked together to hold book fairs and book signings in different locations.
 Contact with the growing membership that first year was through a twenty-page newsletter called Florida Palm Magazine mailed to members' homes.
 On its one-year anniversary in May 2002, FWA had 129 members, ten Regional Directors, and eight Palm Groups in Jacksonville, Tampa, Orlando, Lake Wales, St. Petersburg, New Port Richey, and Saint Augustine.